AlexIsOpAf/data-analyst-learning/README.md

 **Credit to [Kirsten Slyter](https://www.rasmussen.edu/student-life/blogs/author-archives/kirsten-slyter/) for producing invaluable insight into the data analyst role.**

 Generally speaking, a data analyst will retrieve and gather data, organize it and use it to reach meaningful conclusions.
-“Data analysts’ work varies depending on the type of data that they’re working with (sales, social media, inventory, etc.) as well as the specific client project,” says Stephanie Pham, analyst for Porter Novelli.
+"Data analysts’ work varies depending on the type of data that they’re working with (sales, social media, inventory, etc.) as well as the specific client project," says Stephanie Pham, analyst for Porter Novelli.

 Companies in nearly every industry can benefit from the work of data analysts, from healthcare providers to retail stores to fast food chains.
 The insights that data analysts bring to an organization can be valuable to employers who want to know more about the needs of their consumer or end user.